How can you get an income for life?

 - Judy, Wellington

-When you invest with Lifetime, your savings are invested in a balanced fund and your income is insured to make sure it lasts as long as you do.
+When you invest with Lifetime, your savings are invested in a balanced fund and your income is insured for life.

 The balanced fund is very similar to a KiwiSaver fund and is managed by our four investment managers: